dreamboat26/stunning-memory/README.md

 > "a photo of (S\*)", trained with 21 images, with rank 16 LoRA.
 More details can be found [here](https://github.com/cloneofsimo/lora/discussions/37)

 ---

-TODOS

-- Make this more user friendly for non-programmers
-- Make a better CLI
-- Make a better documentation
-- Kronecker product, like LoRA [https://arxiv.org/abs/2106.04647]
-- Adaptor-guidance
-- Time-aware fine-tuning.
-- Test alpha scheduling.
-I think it will be meaningful.